 1. Maximum Variation Sampling

-Also known as heterogeneous sampling, maximum variation sampling is a purposive sampling technique that captures a wide range of perspectives relating to your study of interest.
+Also known as heterogeneous sampling, maximum variation sampling is a purposive sampling technique that captures a wide range of perspectives on your topic.

 In this way, we can search and form samples for different perspectives, ranging from typical attributes to the more rare or extreme ones about the ‘total population’ that provide a diverse range of cases for an experiment or event.